-Now that you know a bit about what Foursquare is and how it works, and have learned about how much Foursquare can cost you, we thought we’d share our review of Foursquare.com with you.
-We'll break down the pros and cons of this local business and event directory so that you know exactly what you’re getting in to, and can decide is Foursquare is the website or app for you.
+Now that you know a bit about how Foursquare works, and have learned about how much it can cost you, we thought we’d share our review of Foursquare.com with you.
+We'll break down the pros and cons of this local business and event directory so that you know exactly what you’re getting in to, and can decide if it is the website or app for you.

 Foursquare is useful to many people who love exploring new places in their city, or who want recommendations for places to go when in an unfamiliar city.
 Foursquare not only helps you search for facilities in your area and find the best places to socialize, but also recommends new places to visit based on ones that you already like.
 You can access reviews of your local businesses, and read thousands of travel tips and tricks for areas you’re unfamiliar with.

 However, there are a few drawbacks to Foursquare.
 The main one is that its resources and user base are not as extensive as exiting websites that provide similar services; not as many people use Foursquare as websites like TripAdvisor, for example.
 This means that there are not nearly as many reviews you can view, filters you can add to a search, or users you can contact to learn more about an area or location.
 There is also the potential for spam on the website, as many local businesses advertise for themselves while appearing as regular users.
 (To learn more about spam, visit our tutorial on how to stop spam).
 This can make it difficult to determine what advice is actually beneficial to you.

 That’s our opinion on the Foursquare website and app.
 To learn more about some other websites with greater numbers of users and reviews, check out our article on the best sites like Foursquare (here).
 If you’re interested in learning more about how to use Foursquare, our course has step-by-step tutorials on how to use the Foursquare website and how to download and use the app.